top of page

 OUR MISSION

-We are a nonprofit organization researching and developing innovative uses of remote sensing and machine learning to improve the efficiency and safety of landmine and unexploded ordnance (UXO) detection.
+We are a nonprofit organization researching and developing innovative uses of remote sensing, machine learning, robotics and geophysics to improve the efficiency and safety of landmine and unexploded ordnance (UXO) detection and removal.

-We are working towards providing demining organizations with free software to assist in the safer detection of millions of landmines and UXO worldwide.
+We are a group of dedicated scientists, engineers, and artists with the common goal of advancing humanitarian mine action through research.
 Our philosophy is rooted in bridging the gap between humanitarian mine action and academia.

 OUR ORIGIN